jackwillis/rhyme-tags/README.md

     As I feel the cold wind { rush past: }
     But let me state that I'm a hustler { for real: mobile }
     So you know I got the stolen { bus pass: rush past }

+Rhyming sections of a poem are enclosed by brackets in a `{ text: tag }` format.

+Rhymes with blank tags like `{ rush past: }` expand to `{ rush past: rush past }`.

+Each 'tag' should be unique to a rhyme group.
+It is not necessary, but it can be helpful to choose a tag as simply the first rhyme in that group to appear, as is done above.

 ## Installation

 rhyme-tags is intended to be built on Linux.
-If you are using Windows 10, you should use
-_Windows Subsystem for Linux_
+If you are using Windows 10, you should use the _Windows Subsystem for Linux_ ([WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) for compatibility.
-([WSL](https://docs.microsoft.com/en-us/windows/wsl/about))
-for compatibility.